kenSpicer/ken-s-notebook/README.md

 Today is Sunday, March 29, 2026.
 Children here today.
 Lord's day.
 Bible study.
 No boot.dev lessons completed.
 Today is Monday, March 30, 2026.
 Spent time on my first personal project and also replaced broken toilet seat.
 No lessons completed.
 Today is Tuesday, March 31, 2026.
 Spent day working in yard, getting tools repaired and getting medicine before fixing dinner.
 No lessons completed.
+Today is Friday, April 3, 2026.
+Today is my 61st wedding anniversary.
+No study.
+No lessons completed.